syncfusion-content/xamarin.android-docs/xamarin-android/SfCarousel/transformation.md

 ## Rotation Angle

-Rotate all the items to a specified angle using `RotationAngle` property.
+The `RotationAngle` property in the SfCarousel control is used to rotate all the items in a specified angle.

 If the angle value is positive, then the rotation is in the clockwise direction.
 If the angle value is negative, the rotation is in the counterclockwise direction.